jk977/minimal-c/README.md

 # Minimal C

-This project implements basic output using system calls on Linux.
+This project implements basic output using system calls on various instruction sets in Linux.